 Which of the options below would you choose?

-If you picked option ”B” above, then you need to know more about WordPress, why WordPress can give you an attractive, professional-looking and fully functional website that could turn out to be far less expensive to build than websites built using a website building tool … and how to tell the two apart!
+If you picked option “B”, then you need to learn more about WordPress, why WordPress can provide you with a professional-looking website that could cost far less to build than websites which are built using traditional web editor tools … and how to tell the two types apart!

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website is probably powered by WordPress too.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?